 Position the pond away from trees and, especially in the autumn, use netting to prevent leaves falling into the water.
-Also make sure that dying foliage of aquatic plants is collected to stop it decaying at the bottom of the pond.
+Also make sure that the dying foliage of aquatic plants is collected to stop it decaying at the bottom of the pond.

 Ensure that the pond receives some shade during the day.
-If like me you have a south facing garden this can be difficult but it's really important and one way to achieve it is having surface plants such as lilies cover 50% of the water
+If you have a south facing garden this can be difficult but it's really important and one way to achieve it is having surface plants such as lilies cover 50% of the water

 The water should be at least 2ft deep, ideally 4ft if you are keeping fish and ensure that the pond is not overstocked with fish.
 Avoid the water becoming stagnant by installing a water feature that will aerate the pond.

-Only introduce plants that are growing in low nutrient aquatic compost and when topping up a pond use rainwater from a butt rather than tap water.
+Only introduce plants that are growing in low nutrient aquatic compost and, when topping up a pond, use rainwater from a butt rather than tap water.

 Regularly use a pond test kit to discover the water's pH and levels of ammonia, nitrate, nitrite, chlorine.
 By detecting any problems you can take remedial action and return the pond to the balance that's best for aquatic life to flourish.

 Adequate filtration is essential to prevent the build-up of nutrients.
 There is a wide range of pond filtration equipment, some with integral UV clarifiers that eradicate algae, leaving the filter to remove other debris.
 Pond UV clarifiers can also be bought separately.

 Do not be tempted to replace the water, the chlorine and other substances in tap water will only make the problem worse in the long term.